We might receive compensation from certain providers listed below. Find Out More

 • Passwords;

-On the back we have ethernet cable in, that supports PoE feature, 12V Power in, next to it there’s RS-232 for a direct printer connection.
-And the area with terminals is the access control socket with AUX Input and 12V Power out, and there you can connect buttons, locks and alarm devices.
-On the opposite side we have a reset button and the USB2 port to export data with logs of events by the offline means.
+On the back, we have an Ethernet cable in, which supports the PoE feature, 12V Power in, next to it there’s RS-232 for a direct printer connection.
+And the area with terminals is the access control socket with AUX Input and 12V Power out, and there you can connect buttons, locks, and alarm devices.
+On the opposite side, we have a reset button and the USB2 port to export data with logs of events by offline means.

-Next we drilled a one more hole for the back plate then we are fastening it with dowels for the drywall, and we’re done.
-From now on our employees check in every time they come to work and every time they leave.
+Next, we drilled one more hole for the back plate, then we fastened it with dowels for the drywall, and we’re done.
+From now on, our employees will check in every time they come to work and every time they leave.
 This is how you deal with employees’ unpunctuality.

 Watch The Video on YouTube: